 When thinking about the impact of taxes on your investments now and as you get older, consider reaching out for guidance.
 Your employer’s human resources department, a financial advisor, or a tax advisor are good resources to speak with.

-For most people, diversification is a key aspect of their investment strategy, and that simply means spreading your money out across various types of investments to reduce risk.
-To be able to do that, it’s important to understand the level of risk associated with each type of investment, according to the SEC.
+Your investment portfolio in your 20s will likely involve achieving diversification, which is a key aspect of an investment strategy.
+By diversifying, you're spreading your money out across various types of investments to reduce risk.
+In order to diversify, it’s important to understand the level of risk associated with each type of investment, according to the SEC.

 - Most risky: Individual stocks, relatively aggressive mutual funds or ETFs, real estate.

-- Risky: Mutual funds or ETFs that track broad stock market indexes such as the S&P 500, Nasdaq 100, or Dow Jones Industrial Average (DJIA).
+- Risky: Mutual funds or exchange traded funds (ETFs) that track broad stock market indexes such as the S&P 500, Nasdaq 100, or Dow Jones Industrial Average (DJIA).

 - Less risky: Bonds and bond funds.

 Most investors achieve diversification by keeping money in several of these options.
-You might own a basket of individual stocks you like, mutual funds that span indexes and sectors, and a relatively conservative bond fund.
+You might own a basket of individual stocks, mutual funds that span indexes and sectors, and a relatively conservative bond fund.
 The most important tactic is to not put all of your eggs in one basket, and not get caught up in broad trends as you invest in your 20s.

 Consider how the global health crisis impacted spending and consumer interest in various industries, such as internet gaming and household cleaning supplies.
 While stocks in these sectors captured the limelight in 2020, that can easily change and fluctuate.
 Oftentimes, broad economic conditions make dividend-paying stocks more popular.